wragge/dfat-documents-web/_volumes/volume-9-1946-january-june/72-white-and-hood-to-australian-government.md

 _

-_ [FA:AUSTRALIAN MILITARY MISSION TO CONTROL COUNCIL-BERLIN.
-REPORT_
+ _[FA:AUSTRALIAN MILITARY MISSION TO CONTROL COUNCIL-BERLIN.
+REPORT NO. 2-10,1946]_